Portugal Medicinal Cannabis Industry Statistics and Regional Cultivation Conditions (Recreational vs Medicinal Use)

 What other regions and countries are considered some of the world’s best places to grow medicinal cannabis?

-Wondering where you should look to begin your cultivation, CBD extraction and pharmaceutical cannabis production and exportation businesses?
+Wondering where you should look to begin your cultivation, product quality testing and pharmaceutical cannabis production and exportation businesses?

 Contact PharmOut’s expert cannabis consultants, offering worldwide assistance in all facets of cannabis cultivation, GMP processing, cleanroom and facility designs, validation engineering, employee training and extraction engineering.